Link To Us

 The site is written by people who not only know the ropes but have practical experience to boot.
 There isn't really anything scary about doing an extension as long as you know the ropes and follow it through step-by-step.
 ExtensionBuild will be beside you every step of the way.

-We really want to help spread the word and if you can help by linking to ExtensionBuild then we really appreciate your help.
+We really want to help spread the word and if you can help by linking to ExtensionBuild, we truly appreciate it.

 ExtensionBuild.co.uk - planning and building a home extension